-In 2016, Nebraska’s community health centers served nearly 85,000 unduplicated patients with integrated primary care, preventative services, chronic disease management, and support services addressing medical, dental, and behavioral health needs.
-Of these patients served, 50% were uninsured, 92% had incomes at or below 200% poverty levels, and 54% had incomes at or below 100% poverty levels.
+In 2017, Nebraska’s community health centers served over 94,000 unduplicated patients with integrated primary care, preventative services, chronic disease management, and support services addressing medical, dental, and behavioral health needs.
+Of these patients served, nearly 50% were uninsured, 92% had incomes at or below 200% poverty levels, and 54% had incomes at or below 100% poverty levels.

 At community health centers, Medicaid, Medicare, Private Insurance and uninsured patients are welcome.
 Community health centers serve patients of all ages and backgrounds – from pregnant women and infants to teenagers to senior adults and disabled persons – and are key providers of health care for the most vulnerable.

 Total Number of Patients seen at the Nebraska community health centers in 2017